MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-preview.md

 -psn *ServiceName*| Specifies the name of the service contained in the process to be debugged.
 This is used to debug a process that is already running.
 -pn *ProcessName* | Specifies the name of the process to be debugged.
 -z *DumpFile* | Specifies the name of a crash dump file to debug.
-If the path and file name contain spaces, this must be surrounded by quotation marks. openPrivateDumpByHandle *Handle* | Specifies the handle of a crash dump file to debug.
+If the path and file name contain spaces, this must be surrounded by quotation marks. openPrivateDumpByHandle *Handle* | _Microsoft internal use only_.
+Specifies the handle of a crash dump file to debug.
 -debugArch x86 -or- amd64 | Override the autodetect behavior and set the target bitness for the debugger.

 **Symbol Options**